-Congress passes stopgap bill to avert shutdown; moves to Trump's desk
+Trump signs 2-day stopgap bill allowing Congress more time to negotiate coronavirus relief

 The House majority leader was clearly frustrated by the second passing on a stopgap bill after last week’s continued resolution, and said he wasn’t concerned by the short amount of time lawmakers will have to review the legislation given the "thousands of people in food lines and millions of people worried about how they’re going to pay the rent ... how they’re going to survive the next day.
 Much more worried about that," the Washington Post reported.

-Fox News' James Levinson contributed to this report.
+Fox News' James Levinson and The Associated Press contributed to this report.